jsdir/datastored/docs/model.md

 - `statics` (optional, object)

   Defines static properties for the model constructor.
 This option will overwrite any existing static properties on conflict.
-Static functions are auotmatically bound to the model.
+Static functions are automatically bound to the model.

 - `methods` (optional, object)